othub-io/othub-react/README.md

 # OTHub React

-OTHub React is a community managed React frontend specifically built to work in tandem with the othub-runtime and otp-sync repos.
+OTHub React is a community managed React frontend built to work in tandem with the [othub-runtime](https://github.com/othub-io/othub-runtime) and [otp-sync](https://github.com/othub-io/othub-runtime) repositories.

-### OTHub React will be designed with a few functionalities in mind:
+### OTHub React is:
 - A full service web application that provides greater insight into the activity and health of the DKG;
 - An easy-to-use interface that encourages Knowledge Asset ownership and creation without needing your own node;
-- Tools and insights for tailored specifically to existing node runners to monitor node performance;
+- A tool tailored to node runners to monitor node performance

 ### Timeline
-- Q3 2023 - Core/Basic implementation for all critical web pages.
-Crucial charts available.
-Continued Mobile support
+- Q3 2023 - Core and basic implementation for all critical web pages, including crucial charts and mobile support
-- Q4 2023 - More charts/reports on overall network activity.
-Personal node runner dashboards.
-Basic Knolwedge Asset publishing through OTHub.
+- Q4 2023 - Advanced charts and reports on overall network activity, personal node runner dashboard and basic Knowledge Asset publishing through [OTHub](othub.io)
-- Q1 2024 - Enhanced data insights via improved charts.
-Improvements to dashboards.
-Additional features, such as bulk upload and new templates, for data upload.
+- Q1 2024 - Further enhancement of data insights via improved charts, improved dashboards and additional features, such as bulk upload and new templates for data upload
-- Q2 2024 - OTHub UI Improvements and Overhaul.
-Knowledge Asset Catalog
+- Q2 2024 - OTHub UI improvements and overhaul and Knowledge Asset catalog
-- Q3 2024 - Continuous UI importvemnt.(Experimental) Node Operator Voting
+- Q3 2024 - Further UI improvement with Node Operator DKG Voting (experimental)
-- Q4 2024+ - Transition to a more stability focused approach.
-Improve code performance.
+- Q4 2024+ - Transition to a more stability focused approach with improved code performance.

 ### Expected Impact
-OTHub React is the face of OTHub.io.
-With a right UX, the othub-react repo could be a streamline channel to get new and experienced web3 enthusiasts into the world of verifiable knowledge assets.
+OTHub React is the frontend of [OTHub](othub.io).
+With the right UX, the othub-react repository could be a streamline channel to get new and experienced web3 enthusiasts into the world of verifiable Knowledge Assets.

 ### Instructions
 > **Warning**